User submitted events in WordPress

 Disable Past Dates will mean all of your new events have to have a future date.
 That can help to catch mistakes, like accidentally selecting the wrong year.

-The free version of The Events Calendar lets your users create single local community events.
-You can create recurring events with The Events Calendar Pro.
+The free version of the Sugar Calendar lets your users create single local community events.
+You can create recurring events with Sugar Calendar Pro.

-Activate The Events Calendar plugin now and run through the settings.
+Next, make sure to Activate the Sugar Calendar plugin and then run through the settings.
 It’s important to do this now so that your Events post type is ready for the next step.

 Step 4: Connect Your Form to Your WordPress Event Calendar